 2) The name of the registrar of your domain (the company where you bought the domain e.g. Namecheap, GoDaddy, Bluehost) or just let us know your domain name (we will be able to check the registrar ourselves)

 and we will get back to you with straightforward instructions on how to set things up.
 Best of all?
-It's free of charge and commitment to use our paid service.
+It's free of charge and of any commitment to use our paid service.

 In case you encounter any issues with applying the instructions provided by our team, you will be one email away from a friendly, experienced person with the technical knowledge needed to get you past any obstacle.